-Acts of child abuseSome common behaviours that amount to child abuse include:
+Some common behaviours that amount to child abuse include:

-- Physical abuse
+- Physical abuse;

-- Emotional maltreatment
+- Emotional mistreatment;

-- Sexual abuse, and
+- Sexual abuse; and

-- Witnessing family violence.
+- Exposure to family violence.

-The effects of child abuse and neglectAbuse and neglect affect each child differently.
-It's impossible to provide a comprehensive list of all the possible adverse impacts.
-However, some common symptoms of abuse and neglect include:
+Abuse and neglect affect each child differently.
+It's impossible to provide a comprehensive list of all the possible adverse impacts, however some common symptoms of abuse and neglect include:

 - Trauma and stress affecting the developing brain – The Centre of the Developing Child at Harvard University has found that trauma and stress can have damaging and psychological effects on a young brain.